msimuko/code-unza25-csc4792-project_team_30/README.md

 ## Contact
 For questions or support regarding this project, please contact the development team through the course instructor or UNZA CSC department.

 ---

+## Recent Changes

+### August 2025

+- **Added Streamlit App (`app.py`)**:
+  Interactive web interface for data management, model training, and prediction.
+  - View, add, and delete references in `data/references.csv`
+  - Train and evaluate the model (TF-IDF + MultinomialNB)
+  - Classify new references and view confidence scores
+  - Download or open the main Jupyter notebook if available

+- **Improved Model Training Robustness**:
+  The app now checks for class balance before splitting data.
+If any class has fewer than 2 samples, it uses a random split and warns the user.

+- **Confusion Matrix Display**:
+  The confusion matrix always includes all classes, even if some are missing from the test set.

+- **Documentation Updates**:
+  - Added `doc/project_documentation.md` summarizing project structure and changes.
+  - Updated this README to reflect new features and usage.

+---